stdm/stdm.github.io/prayer.md

 ---
-title: ZHAW staff prayer meeting
+title: Staff prayer meeting @ ZHAW
 layout: page
 comments: true
 ---

-The ZHAW staff prayer meeting takes place roughly biweekly at the premises of the [Stadtmission Winterthur](http://www.stadtmission-winterthur.ch/) (entry from the rear side at Neumarkt).
+The staff prayer meeting at ZHAW takes place roughly biweekly at the premises of the [Stadtmission Winterthur](http://www.stadtmission-winterthur.ch/) (entry from the rear side at Neumarkt).
 The corner room Technikumstrasse/Neumarkt on the ground floor usually hosts staff and faculty members from different departments and all Christian denominations.
 Over lunchtime, we sing, hear a passage from the Bible, and then split into smaller groups to pray for each other's needs as well as for our university, colleagues and students.
 Once a semester, we go out to lunch together afterwards.
 The meetings are lead by [Josef Adam](https://www.zhaw.ch/en/about-us/person/adjo/).

 Fall term 2018 meetings: Thursdays, 12:00-12:30
   * Sep 13